Ajoblanco: History

 The dish has its origins in the Arab cuisine since almond, like many other foods and fruits, were introduced to Spain by the Arabs.

 The narrative that its origin is Roman cuisine, which was introduced to the Roman Province of Hispania is weak and has very little basis considering that almonds were introduced by the Arabs It would eventually become a traditional dish of Andalucía.

 Characteristics

 The bread (generally hard bread) is soaked overnight in order to soften it.
 The almonds and the garlic are mixed together (sometimes with vinegar) with a mortar and pestle until a white paste is formed.
 Finally water and olive oil are added and the mixture is beaten until it has an emulsion-like texture.

 Serving

 In some areas of Granada it is customary to have ajoblanco as an accompaniment to a "papa asada" (baked potato).
 When served this way, the soup is thinned so that it can be drunk directly from a glass.

 In Málaga, ajoblanco is served with Muscat grapes or, less commonly, other fresh fruit, such as apple or melon.
 There is a current trend to experiment with other such combinations.

-Festivals
+Festival

-Every year in the town of Almáchar, Málaga, a festival is held on 2 September to celebrate ajoblanco.
+The town of Almáchar, in the Axarquía region of Málaga, holds an annual Fiesta del Ajoblanco on the first Saturday of September, coinciding with the local grape harvest.
+The festival has been declared of Tourist Interest in Andalusia.